Broadband Speed Code of Practice

 Our Small Business Customer Service representatives are able to help with all your queries including products, billing and tariffs.
 Where possible, we will respond to your enquiries within 8 hours.
 Our service centre is open to deal with your enquiries from Monday to Sunday between 8am and 8pm.
 If you have any service enquiries, please call us free on 0800 083 3003.

 Or e-mail us at: firstname.lastname@example.org

 Alternatively, you may write to our customer service centre at:

-If you choose to cancel after this 7 day period, your rights and obligations are set out in your Contract.
+If you choose to cancel after this 14-day period, your cancellation rights and obligations are set out in the Terms and Conditions of your Contract.